Kaidine/Mechwarrior-Joystick-Guide/README.md

 ## General Instruction Outline

 Instructions specific to each game will be added in the respective subfolders as I write them.
-However, they will all have the same general shape.
+All instructions will assume that you have a working copy of the game installed - installing the game is *not* part of this guide, although I will provide links to guides I used where I can.

+Generally speaking, setting up joystick support will look like the following:

 1. Download and install vJoy and joystick gremlin, if you don't already have them.
 2. Configure a vJoy device to have an appropriate number of axes and hat switches.
 It may help to create a different